 What is the goal of psychotherapy?

-In general the aim of psychotherapy is to help people live healthier, happier lives.
+In general the goal of psychotherapy is to help people live healthier, happier lives.
 This may involve helping people establish more satisfying relationships, reduce negative emotions, and change unhealthy thoughts and behaviors.
 Psychotherapy can help you solve your past and current problems and also teach you tools to deal with future challenges.
 Overall, the goals of therapy are unique to each person and will depend upon your presenting problem, hopes, and expectations.

 What is confidentiality?